tier4/AutowareArchitectureProposal.proj/design/Perception/Perception.md

 - **Object Recognition**
   - This consist of three main steps: Detection, Tracking, and Prediction
   - Final output of Object recognition will be expanded from BoundingBox message in AutowareAuto including predicted path of the object.
-  - There will be inter-module messages (DetectedObjects.msg and TrackingObjects.msg).
 - **Traffic Light Recognition**
   - Perception stack will output the state of traffic light, i.e. output the combination of light bulbs that are lit.
   - Behavior associated to the state will be decided in the Planner module